-Macomb Connection Support Group
+Macomb Connection Virtual Support Group SEE BELOW

 NAMI Metro conducts a free peer led recovery support group for people living with mental illness in which people learn from each others’ experiences, share coping strategies, and offer each other encouragement and understanding.
 This group meets the 2nd Monday of each month at 6:00 p.m.